ShivamBhosale/ShivamBhosale/README.md

 # Hey, I'm Shivam Bhosale

-## I'm a Computer Science Undergrad 👨🏽‍💻
+## I'm a Computer Science Graduate 👨🏽‍💻
 - Committed to Python although I might have a crush on Swift.
 - Currently trying to understand Deep Learning using TensorFlow.
 - Interested to pursue my career in Data Science.